 Would I have taken my two younger children to Hiroshima?
 Yes and I plan to in 2018.
 I am keen to take Craig back there as I know he would love it as he loves all things history.
 I think young kids would get very bored in the museum as the atmosphere is very somber and quiet.
 I would take them through and show them things I think would be suitable for their age and leave Craig free for a couple of hours to take it all in at his own pace.
 I was able to explore it at my own pace and will allow him the same opportunity.

 There are plenty of things to keep the younger ones busy outside, exploring the rest of the park.
 When I return I will allow more time there.
 I would spend a night or two in Hiroshima and another night or two on Miyajama Island.
+The Visit Hiroshima website has some great information if you are planning to stay a couple of days in Hiroshima.
 Attempting to do both in the one day was ambitious and I don’t feel I saw enough of either.

 Sal & Co.